 Are DUI Field Sobreity Tests in Florida Accurate?

-Police officers will often rely on roadside field sobriety tests in Florida may have an appearance of scientific credibility to them, the fact is they have no real basis in science and are almost useless in a drunk driving case.
-As most DUI attorneys and police officers will tell you, the decision to arrest a driver for a DUI is made at the driver’s window.
-While the FSTs are allegedly given to determine probable cause, the truth is they are given only to collect evidence which will be used against the driver.
+While these DUI field sobriety tests in Florida may have an appearance of scientific credibility to them, the fact is they have no real basis in science and are almost useless in a drunk driving case.
+As our Fort Lauderdale DUI attorney and most police officers will tell you, the decision to arrest a driver for a DUI is made at the driver’s window.
+While the DUI field sobriety tests are allegedly given to determine probable cause, the truth is they are given only to collect evidence which will be used against the driver.
 Since the arresting officer has already determined before the sobriety tests that the driver is driving under the influence, the officer, as with any human, will only see what he or she expects.

 Studies have shown that sobriety tests are not accurate at all.
-In fact in 1991, Dr. Spurgeon Cole of Clemson University conducted a study on the accuracy of FSTs.
+In fact in 1991, Dr. Spurgeon Cole of Clemson University conducted a study on the accuracy of DUI field sobriety tests.
 His staff videotaped individuals performing six common field sobriety tests, then showed the tapes to 14 police officers and asked them to decide whether the suspects had “had too much to drink and drive”.
 Unknown to the officers, the blood-alcohol concentration of each of the 21 DUI subjects was .00%, stone sober.
 The results: the officers gave their opinion that 46% of these innocent people were too drunk to drive!
 In other words, the field sobriety tests were hardly more accurate at detecting intoxication than flipping a coin.

 Get the information you need and make sure you get the defense you deserve.
 Download a FREE copy of my Consumer Guide book “How to choose a DUI Lawyer in Florida,” before you hire any attorney.

 For more information, please call 954-861-0384 or contact us online to schedule a free consultation with our Fort Lauderdale DUI attorney.